binay302/FarewellBSH/index.md

 Thanks for providing support right from the first day till today.
 You have always listened and supported in all ways.You were the go to person for me whenever i faced a roadblock or a deadend for RE-FX topics.
 Always approachable and open minded, cool and comsposed.

 ### Monika
-Thank you for all support and help.
-Always approchable and
+Thank you for all the support and help.
+Always approchable and helping me learn RE-FX module.

 ### Shiva
-Thanks for your support . you are a great Asset to team and technically very strong.
+Thanks for your support .
+You are a great Asset to team and technically very strong.

 ### Anand
 Many Thanks Anand for support and help & amazing non sense conversations over coffee & lunch breaks & during TT games :).